hongzhonglu/vivarium/doc/guides/composites.rst

 Third, we discuss the initialization of the states.
 This line will appear in each composite.
-The inner workings of :py:func:`initialize_state` are beyond the scope of this guide.
+The inner workings of :py:func:`vivarium.compartment.process.initialize_state` are beyond the scope of this guide.

 Lastly, we provide extra information in ``options``, for example the composite name.